SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 # Description
 Create a program, which prints **letter combinations** and the **number** of generated combinations:

-* The first two letters you will receive represent the range you will work with
+* The first two letters you will receive represent the range you will have to work with

 * Ignore the third letter and do not print combinations with it